Bylaws of the MSD Board

 3. Presiding Officers.
 The President shall preside at all meetings of the Board.
 In the absence of the President, the Vice-President, the Secretary, or the Treasurer, in that order, shall serve as presiding officer of a Board meeting.

 4. Special Meetings.
-A special meeting of the Board may be called by the President, on the President's own authority: or by the Secretary upon the request of any five members of the Board.
+A special meeting of the Board may be called by the President, on the President's own authority or by the Secretary upon the request of any five members of the Board.
 A special meeting shall be held at such time and place, and for such purposes, as may be designated in the notice of the meeting.

 6. Waiver of Notice.
-Any meeting of the Board and any action otherwise properly taken therat shall be valid if notice of the time, place, and purpose of such meeting shall be waived in writing before, at, or after such meeting by all members to whom timely notices were not sent as provided in these bylaws.
+Any meeting of the Board and any action otherwise properly taken there shall be valid if notice of the time, place, and purpose of such meeting shall be waived in writing before, at, or after such meeting by all members to whom timely notices were not sent as provided in these bylaws.

 7. Quorum.
 A majority of the members of the Board must be present in person and not by proxy to constitute a quorum for the transaction of business at any meeting of the Board.

-8. Action by Majority Vote.
+9. Action by Majority Vote.
 Except as otherwise expressly required by law or these bylaws, the act of a majority of the members of the Board present at a meeting at which a quorum is present shall be the act of the Board.

 ARTICLE III.
 OFFICERS.